Butler, Pennsylvania

+Butler is named after Major General Richard Butler, who died in the 1791 Battle of the Wabash.
+Settled in 1803 by John and Samuel Cunningham, it became a borough in 1817 and a city in 1918.
+Initially populated by Irish and Scottish immigrants, Butler saw a large influx of German settlers in the early 19th century.
+It contributed to the Steel Belt manufacturing region as home to the Standard Steel Car Company, which produced early all-steel railcars, and the American Bantam Car Company, known for developing the original Willys Jeep.

+The Butler Area Public Library, built in 1921, was Pennsylvania's last Carnegie library.
+The city also hosts the Butler Little Theatre, active since 1941, and notable sites such as the Butler County Courthouse and Butler Armory.
+Annual events include the Bantam Jeep Heritage Festival and the Butler Italian Festival.
+Though manufacturing jobs declined by the late 1970s, Butler has sought economic revitalization, with key employers including Cleveland-Cliffs, Butler Area School District, and VA Butler Healthcare.

+Butler gained international attention in July 2024 after the assassination attempt against Donald Trump at the Butler Farm Show Grounds in nearby Connoquenessing Township.

 History

 Butler was named for Maj.
 Gen. Richard Butler, who fell at the Battle of the Wabash, also known as St. Clair's Defeat, in western Ohio in 1791.

 In 1803, John and Samuel Cunningham became the first settlers in the village of Butler.
 After settling in Butler, the two brothers laid out the community by drawing up plots of land for more incoming settlers.
 By 1817, the community was incorporated into a borough.
 The first settlers were of Irish or Scottish descent and were driving westward from Connecticut.
 In 1802, the German immigrants began arriving, with Detmar Basse settling in Jackson Township in 1802 and founding Zelienople the following year.
 After George Rapp arrived in 1805 and founded Harmony, larger numbers of settlers followed.
 John A. Roebling settled Saxonburg in 1832, by which time most of the county was filled with German settlers.

-Butler incorporated into a city in 1918.
+Butler was incorporated into a city in 1918.